sharondrinkwaard/portfolio-project-1/README.markdown

 # Christian Surfers Skiffa

 This project is created to help surfers get in contact with the local surf community in Scheveningen ( skiffa in short slang language ).
-My goal is to make it easier to be found on the internet as we did not have a website before.
-Internationaly we have a website but not locally, which made it hard to reach this specific surfing community.
+My goal is to make it easier for users to find Christian Surfers on the internet, knowing that there is a need for.
+There is only an international website which makes it hard to reach this specific local surfing community.
 While I know a lot of surfers who are trying to connect with others and are still struggling finding a way.

 As Christian Surfers we want to live life together.
 Having fun, enjoying coffee's, surfing pumping waves and share our main believe in Jesus above all.